The Spaces Between

 "The Spaces Between" is the first United States single from Sydney band Expatriate's debut album In the Midst of This.
-The song had come in at number nine in the American Alternative Airplay Chart.
 It is generally considered their most popular song to date.

 Expatriate re-recorded "The Spaces Between" for the album, taking a noticeably different approach to its Lovers le Strange EP incarnation.

 The song had since been revealed as the fourth Australian single from the album.
 It was released as a digital download on iTunes Australia on July 23, 2007.
 This song is featured in Rugby 08 and Fox Sports advertisements for the 07/08 season of domestic cricket.

 Structure

 The song is based around the guitar chord progression of Cm/Gm/G#/Fm which repeats all throughout the song.
 The only time the progression changes is in the songs bridge which goes G#/A#/Fm.
 The song does not have a chorus, however it has a coda which features they lyrics "I truly love you I do" until the song fades out.